Germany in the Eurovision Song Contest 2009

-Germany was represented at the Eurovision Song Contest 2009 with the song "Miss Kiss Kiss Bang" written by Alex Christensen and Steffen Häfelinger, and performed by Alex Swings Oscar Sings!, consisting of producer Alex Christensen and singer Oscar Loya.
-The German entry for the 2009 contest in Moscow, Russia was internally selected by the German broadcaster ARD in collaboration with Norddeutscher Rundfunk (NDR).
+Germany was represented at the Eurovision Song Contest 2009 with the song "Miss Kiss Kiss Bang", written by Alex Christensen and Steffen Häfelinger, and performed by Alex Swings Oscar Sings!, consisting of producer Alex Christensen and singer Oscar Loya.
+The German participating broadcaster on behalf of ARD, Norddeutscher Rundfunk (NDR), internally selected its entry for the contest.
 The announcement of "Miss Kiss Kiss Bang" as the German entry occurred on 9 February 2009 and the presentation of the song occurred during the Echo Music Prize awards show on 21 February 2009.

 As a member of the "Big Four", Germany automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 17, Germany placed twentieth out of the 25 participating countries with 35 points.